lazaronixon/react-native-turbolinks/README.md

 - On android you should use `Volume UP` to show Developer Menu instead `⌘ M`.

-- React Native Turbolinks doesn't support [Fast Refresh](https://facebook.github.io/react-native/docs/fast-refresh), please disable it on React Native developer menu.
+- React Native Turbolinks doesn't support [Fast Refresh](https://facebook.github.io/react-native/docs/fast-refresh), please disable it on React Native developer menu `⌘ D`.

 - Upload files using web forms is not widely compatible, please use a native approach for that.